 can be mapped to an action globally and does not conflict with anything.

-So any key on the keyboard can now be used for shortcuts, allowing numerous customizations.
+So any key on the keyboard can now be used for shortcuts, allowing numerous customization.

 If there are keys on your keyboard that you don’t use you can map them to frequently used keys.